Brigham Young University: Organization and administration

 BYU is a part of CES.
-It is organized under a board of trustees, with the president of the church (currently Russell M. Nelson) as chairman.
+It is organized under a board of trustees, with the president of the church (currently Dallin H. Oaks) as chairman.
 This board consists of the same people as the Church Board of Education, a pattern that has been in place since 1939.
 Prior to 1939, BYU had a separate board of trustees that was subordinate to the Church Board of Education.
-The president of BYU, currently Kevin J Worthen, reports to the Board, through the Commissioner of Education.
+The president of BYU, currently C. Shane Reese, reports to the Board, through the Commissioner of Education.

 The university operates under 11 colleges or schools, which collectively offer 194 bachelor's degree programs, 68 master's degree programs, 25 PhD programs, and a Juris Doctor program.
 BYU also manages some courses and majors through the David M. Kennedy Center for International Studies and "miscellaneous" college departments, including Undergraduate Education, Graduate Studies, Independent Study, Continuing Education, and the Honors Program.
 BYU's Winter semester ends earlier than most universities in April since there is no Spring break, thus allowing students to pursue internships and other summer activities earlier.
 A typical academic year is broken up into two semesters: Fall (September–December) and Winter (January–April), as well as two shorter terms during the summer months: Spring (May–June) and Summer (July–August).

 Academics

 Admissions and demographics

 BYU accepted 53.4 percent of the 13,731 people who applied for admission in the spring and summer terms, and fall semester of 2017.
 The average GPA for these admitted students was 3.86 with an average ACT of 29.5 and SAT of 1300.
+In 2004, a National Bureau of Economic Research study on revealed preference of U.S. colleges showed BYU was the 6th most-preferred choice in the Intermountain West, between Princeton and Brown.

 Students from every state in the U.S. and from many foreign countries attend BYU.
 (In the 2005–06 academic year, there were 2,396 foreign students, or eight percent of enrollment.)
 Slightly more than 98 percent of these students are active Latter-day Saints.
 In 2006, 12.6 percent of the student body reported themselves as ethnic minorities, mostly Asians, Pacific Islanders and Hispanics.
-Also in 2020, The racial breakdown of students was 81.0% white, 7.3% Hispanic, 4.4% multi-ethnic, 3.3% international, 1.9% Asian, 1.0% unknown, 0.7% native Hawaiian or Pacific Islander, and 0.4% Black or African American.
-The racial composition of students at BYU are overwhelmingly non-Hispanic white, and BYU is one of the whitest universities in the United States.
+In 2025, the racial breakdown of students was 80.6% white, 9.3% Hispanic or Latino, 4.5% multi-ethnic, 3% Asian, 1% Black, 1% native Hawaiian, and less than 1% American Indian.
+The racial composition of students at BYU is mostly non-Hispanic white, and BYU is considered one of the least diverse of the top 100 universities in the United States.